Advantages of Niche Market Tourism

 Talk the talk.

 This is the one time I will let jargon slide.
 Now don’t overdo it on the technical speak, but if you’re talking to people who are really passionate about something, use vocab they’ll relate to.
+Our team has been having lots of fun with projects centered around birding – another trendy niche market – learning both the lingo of birders and playing with bird puns.

 Related Posts